matthiasferch/tsm/README.md

 tsm: A Typescript vector and matrix math library
 =================================================

-*tsm* is a a collection of vector, matrix and quaternion classes written in Typescript.
+tsm is a a collection of vector, matrix and quaternion classes written in Typescript.

 The library's design is influenced by both [gl-matrix](https://github.com/toji/gl-matrix) and [glm](https://github.com/g-truc/glm).

-What's special about *tsm*?
+What's special about tsm?
 -------------------------

-- *tsm* makes use of Typescript's type annotations to reduce the number of possible bugs.
+- tsm makes use of Typescript's type annotations to reduce the number of possible bugs.

-- *tsm* makes use of Javascript's new property definitions to enable GLSL-style swizzle operators:
+- tsm makes use of Javascript's new property definitions to enable GLSL-style swizzle operators:

         let v1 = new vec2();
         let q1 = new quat();